INDEX Issues

 Recommendation.
 Look for tables without a PRIMARY KEY.

-Explicitly specify a PRIMARY KEY, even if it an artificial AUTO_INCREMENT.
+Explicitly specify a PRIMARY KEY, even if it is an artificial AUTO_INCREMENT.

 This is not an absolute requirement, but it is a stronger admonishment for